Ambleside - walking centre

 For those visiting in July, the annual Rush-bearing Ceremony takes place towards the end of the month, adding a touch of tradition and festivity to the experience.

-Rush-bearing is a custom going back generations when churches were not floored with timber, but compressed earth from generations of use.
+Rush-bearing is a custom going back generations, to a time when churches were not floored with timber but with compressed earth.

-Worship, especially in winter, was uncomfortable.
-Rushes were therefore strewn on the floor to make attending church more comfortable.
+Rushes were strewn on the floor to make attending church — especially in winter — far more comfortable.

 The graveyard of St. Mary’s holds the remains of the famous educationalist Charlotte Mason, who left a lasting impact on the village by establishing a training college in its centre.

-Another intriguing landmark at the opposite end of the village is Bridge House, a peculiar yet charming building that spans Stock Beck.
-Believed to date back to the 17th century.
+Another intriguing landmark at the opposite end of the village is Bridge House, a peculiar yet charming building that spans Stock Beck and believed to date back to the 17th century.

-Bridge House is now under the care of the National Trust and serves as a symbol of Ambleside’s architectural heritage.
+Now under the care of the National Trust, it serves as a wonderful symbol of Ambleside’s architectural heritage.

-Families with children will appreciate the playground area within the park.
+Families with children will also appreciate the playground area within the park.

-When it’s time to dine out, Zeffirelli’s Vegetarian restaurant is a great choice.
+When it’s time to dine out, Zeffirelli’s Vegetarian Restaurant — or “Zeffs” as most people call it — is a great choice and undoubtedly one of the busiest restaurants in Ambleside.

 It is undoubtedly one of the busiest restaurants in Ambleside.

-The Armitt Library & Museum Centre is a unique combination of museum, gallery, and library situated on Rydal Road in the town.
+The Armitt Library & Museum Centre is a unique combination of museum, gallery, and library situated on Rydal Road.

-It has an extensive and rich collection of books, artworks, and objects that make up the essence of Lakeland life, history and culture.
+It holds an extensive and rich collection of books, artworks, and objects that capture the very essence of Lakeland life, history, and culture — well worth a visit on a rainy afternoon.

 How to Book

-To make an enquiry about staying at Lothlorien Holiday Cottage, in Grange-over-Sands, ring 07785944194 or click here.
+To make an enquiry about staying at Kents Bank Holiday Cottage in Grange-over-Sands, call 07785944194 or visit www.kentsbankholiday.co.uk.

 1. What makes Ambleside a popular destination in the Lake District?